Dubai rents rise by up to 15% after rental index update

 Rents in Dubai have increased up to 15 per cent since the Real Estate Regulatory Authority (Rera) Rental Index was updated earlier in March this year.

 “The Rera rental index was updated earlier this year to reflect rental increases, with most districts seeing increases in the range of 8 to 15 per cent.
-Despite an increase in the index, we have seen a higher number of renewals compared to new leases as tenants look at renewing in existing premises as new leases continue to be higher than renewals,” said Prathyusha Gurrapu, head of research and consulting at Cushman & Wakefield Core.
+We have seen a higher number of renewals compared to new leases as tenants look at renewing in existing premises since new leases continue to be higher than renewals,” said Prathyusha Gurrapu, head of research and consulting at Cushman & Wakefield Core.

 Rents, which are 64 per cent higher than the pre-Covid-19 quarter of Q1 2020, increased by 19 per cent in Q2 2024 year-on-year.
 This consistent increase for the past 14 quarters has resulted in more tenants renewing their contracts.